overwindows/ArXiv_Compass/README.md

 > Your intelligent navigator through the sea of academic papers

 ArXiv Compass is a modern, intelligent interface for exploring and managing academic papers from ArXiv.
-It helps researchers cut through information overload by providing smart search, personalized recommendations, and an intuitive paper management system.
+It helps researchers cut through information overload by providing smart search, recommendations, and an intuitive paper management system.

 ## ✨ Features

 - 🔍 **Smart Search**: Find papers using natural language or advanced queries
-- 🎯 **Personalized Recommendations**: Get paper suggestions based on your interests
-- 📚 **Personal Library**: Save and organize papers that matter to you
-- 🔄 **Similar Paper Discovery**: Find related papers based on content similarity
+- 🎯 **Intellignet Analysis**: Analyze papers including abstract, authors, and citations
+- 📚 **Key Insights Generation**: Get key insights from papers with LLM
 - 📈 **Trending Papers**: See what's gaining attention in your field
 - 📅 **Daily Updates**: Stay current with the latest publications